 Ben Rappaport is a Raleigh transplant who moved from Southern California when he was 14.
 He graduated from UNC-Chapel Hill in December 2021 with a degree in journalism.
 He is passionate about learning from the people of Chatham County in the pursuit of a just and democratic community.
 Ben previously worked in radio at WCHL/Chapelboro.com in Chapel Hill and with Bush Radio in Cape Town, South Africa.
 When not listening to his fellow citizens, Ben can be found waxing poetic about his love of podcasts, public transit, walkable cities or his beloved L.A.
 Dodgers.

 Jeremy Vernon is the sports editor at the News + Record.

 Photography may be his main beat, but as an engineer at heart, Sickles is always working on new ideas and designs.
 Whether that be for photography or even climbing, he typically stays pretty busy.
-The last several months at Chatham News + Record have been wonderful because he has gotten to meet all sorts of interesting and amazing people.
+The last year at Chatham News + Record has been wonderful because he has gotten to meet all sorts of interesting and amazing people.
 He looks forward to continuing his work in the community and meeting even more of Chatham’s great residents.